 Sri Lanka always believe that challenges faced by us today and in the future could be better combatted by increased cooperation among nations.
-The agreements came into force in ADRC: Country Report - Sri Lanka by J.M.A.R.
-Jayarathne Deputy Director Emergency operation (DMC)

-2015 such as sustainable development goals (SDGs), Sendai Framework and Paris Agreement are for such common course.
+The agreements came into force in 2015 such as sustainable development goals (SDGs), Sendai Framework and Paris Agreement are for such common course.
 We as a signatory to the Paris Agreement welcome the commitment made by other countries in the region to support achieving emission targets.
-We are thankful to SAARC secretariat for facilitating an agreement on Rapid Response to Natural Disasters among member countries and initiating a program to promote Child Centered Disaster Risk Reduction in South Asia in line with the Sendai Framework.
+We are thankful to SAARC secretariat for facilitating an agreement on Rapid Response to Natural Disasters among member countries and initiating a program to promote Child Centered Disaster Risk Reduction in South Asia in line with the Sendai

+Framework.
 We also believe that for the meaningful implementation of the Sendai Framework and other agreements and frameworks, we need to look for ways to improve the technical cooperation of the countries, in terms of research, information sharing including satellite imagery for risk assessment, disaster preparedness and recovery and also on lessons sharing.
 Those will enhance our efforts in implementing the Sendai Framework and achieve sustainable development.